• Skip to main content

 spreading dough on top of peach cobbler

-• Evenly sprinkle the top of the cobbler with another 2 Tbsp of sugar.
+• Evenly sprinkle the top of the cobbler with another 2 tablespoon of sugar.

 sprinkling sugar on top of a peach cobbler before smoking